Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: Preliminaries

 \textbf{Extending T-symmetry for more generic MDP settings.}\quad In our discrete-time MDP setting, we have $\mathbf{x}=(s,a)$.
 We can slightly abuse the notations and denote $\dot{s}=\frac{d s}{d t}$ as the time-derivative of the current state $s$, which can be approximated as the difference between the next and current states, i.e., $\dot{s}=s'-s$.
 For a dynamical system that satisfies T-symmetry, it suggests that if we learn a forward dynamics $F(s,a)=\dot{s}$ and a reverse dynamics $\tilde{G}(s',a')=-\dot{s}$ as a pair of first-order ODEs, we should have $F(s,a)=-\tilde{G}(s',a')$.

 However, from a decision-making perspective, it is known that T-symmetry can sometimes be broken by irreversible actions or some special dynamic processes (e.g., frictional force against motion).
 Hence in this paper, we consider a more generic treatment by leveraging an alternative ODE reverse dynamics model $G(s',a)=-\dot{s}$ to establish the T-symmetry with the forward dynamics, i.e., enforcing $F(s,a)=-G(s',a)$.
 Note that $G(s',a)$ is now defined on the next state $s'$ and the current action $a$, rather than the next action $a'$, thus is not impacted if the next action is irreversible.
-Moreover, $G(s',a)$ shares a similar form as the widely used inverse dynamics model in many RL and IL studies~\citep{yang2019imitation, jiang2020offline, wang2021offline}, except that we require it to be an ODE system.
-This extended T-symmetry provides a more fundamental and almost universally held property in discrete-time MDP systems.
+This \textit{extended T-symmetry} provides a more fundamental and almost universally held property in discrete-time MDP systems.
 Its simplicity and fundamentalness make it an ideal property that we can leverage to construct a well-behaved data-driven dynamics model and a robust offline RL algorithm under small datasets.